-N'Djamena, Chad, May 17, 2023 — The situation in Sudan is causing a major refugee crisis in neighboring Chad, with over 60,000 people fleeing the violence and seeking refuge.
+N'Djamena, Chad, 17 May 2023 — The situation in Sudan is causing a major refugee crisis in neighbouring Chad, with over 60,000 people fleeing the violence and seeking refuge.
 90% of those arriving in Chad are women and children, and one-fifth of young children are acutely malnourished, according to UNHCR.

 Aleksandra Roulet-Cimpric, IRC Country director in Chad said,